derailed/popeye/README.md

 NOTE: This file will change as Popeye matures!

 As of this release the spinach.yml format has changed slightly.
-There is now a new `exludes` section that allows one to exclude any Kubernetes resources from the sanitizer run.
+There is now a new `excludes` section that allows one to exclude any Kubernetes resources from the sanitizer run.
 A resource is identified by a resource kind and a fully qualified resource name ie `namespace/resource_name`.
 For example a pod named fred-1234 in namespace blee FQN will be `blee/fred-1234`.
 This provides for differentiating `fred/p1` and `blee/p1`.
 For cluster wide resources, `FQN=name`.
 Exclude rules can have either a straight string match or a regular expression.
 In the later case the regular expression must be indicated using the `rx:` prefix.

 NOTE!
 Please thread carefully here with your regex as more resources than expected may get excluded from the report via a *loose* regex rule.
 When your cluster resources change, this could lead to rendering sanitization sub-optimal.
-Once in a while it might be a good idea to run Popeye `Config less` to make sure you're trapping any new issues with your clusters...
+Once in a while it might be a good idea to run Popeye `Config less` to make sure you are trapping any new issues with your clusters...

 Here is an example spinach file as it stands in this release: